-We have often seen commitments made to CDNs on the basis of say, a traffic fee, only to later find out that the SSL certificates and SSL traffic were not included in the pricing (which in fact can be much more than the quoted HTTP traffic costs).
-It is not appropriate or required in today's technology landscape to pay for SSL certificates to be deployed on a CDN.
+We have often seen commitments made to edge solutions on the basis of say, a traffic fee, only to later find out that the SSL certificates and SSL traffic were not included in the pricing (which in fact can be much more than the quoted HTTP traffic costs).
+It is not appropriate or required in today's technology landscape to pay for SSL certificates to be deployed on an edge solution.

-We recommend you choose a CDN with simple and transparent pricing which relates directly to the success of your ecommerce business.
+We recommend you choose an Edge Compute Platform with simple and transparent pricing which relates directly to the success of your e-commerce business.
 Web engineers and developers should not be penalized financially for activities such as the frequency with which they clear the cache.